 A Mother’s Letter

 Also among mum’s papers was a letter which seems to have been written to grandad by his mother.
 The reverse of the letter identifies it as dating from 1 August 1913 and as having been opened while at Dinnington.
-It seems he may have gone there with his brother Jim and his wife Annie but I don’t know any details of this trip as it precedes grandad starting his diaries in 1914.
+It seems grandad may have gone there with his brother Jim and his wife Annie but I don’t know any details of this trip as it precedes grandad starting his diaries in 1914.
 The letter appears to read, “My Ever Dear son Gordon.
 Just a line to let you no (sic) we shall be please to see you back although I know you are all right with Jim and Annie still I shall be please to see you at home again so shall be please when it is Sunday.
 So good night and God bless you from your ever loving xxxx Mother xxxx.”

 The diaries also contain a great deal about Joe and I was beginning to think he might be another of grandad’s brothers.
 However, he does not appear in any family tree that I have.
 In addition, in 1917, grandad’s diary states that Joe’s aunt visited from Cauldwell.
 In February 1918, grandad refers to Joe taking some tablets of his for “his father”.
 So, it seems pretty plain that Joe and grandad were not brothers.
-However, their precise relationship only became clear to me much later into my exploration of the diaries.
+However, their precise relationship only became clear to me much later into my exploration of the diaries, see Chapter 10.

 Types of Diaries